 The grip defines the power and leverage you can exert onto the cutting edge.
 Since we used the Stanley 1992 blade on all the tools (except the OLFA), the grip is the most crucial feature.
 If the grip is short or narrow, the control and power over the blade decreases.
 Grip was assessed by cutting various materials, including cardboard, garden hoses, rubber molding, nylon webbing, sheetrock, wooden dowels, and braided rope.

 More rigid tools offer an optimal grip.
-The LENOX provides the best grip overall, but it was favored, particularly by those with larger hands.
+The LENOX provides the best grip overall and was particularly favored by those with larger hands.
 This tool's pistol grip allows the fingers to sink into the curvature for added purchase.
 Though it's thinner along the spine and cased with rubber to limit slips, the OLFA LA-X boasts a similar handle.
 And though they lack articulation, both of the Stanley knives — the E99 and 10-499 — offer a reliable, 4-finger grip.